 What is data governance?

-By definition, governance of enterprise data encompasses the policies and procedures that are implemented to ensure an organization’s data is accurate to begin with – and then handled properly while being input, stored, manipulated, accessed, and deleted.
-Data governance responsibilities include establishing the infrastructure and technology, setting up and maintaining the processes and policies, and identifying the individuals (or positions) within an organization that have both the authority and responsibility for handling and safeguarding specific types of data.
+By definition, governance of enterprise data encompasses the policies and procedures that are implemented to ensure an organisation’s data is accurate to begin with – and then handled properly while being input, stored, manipulated, accessed, and deleted.
+Data governance responsibilities include establishing the infrastructure and technology, setting up and maintaining the processes and policies, and identifying the individuals (or positions) within an organisation that have both the authority and responsibility for handling and safeguarding specific types of data.

 Data governance is a key part of compliance.
 Systems will take care of the mechanics of storage, handling, and security.
-But it is the people side – the governance organization – that ensures that policies are defined, procedures are sound, technologies are appropriately managed, and data is protected.
+But it is the people side – the governance organisation – that ensures that policies are defined, procedures are sound, technologies are appropriately managed, and data is protected.
 Data must be properly handled before being entered into the system, while being used, and when retrieved from the system for use or storage elsewhere.

 While data governance sets the policies and procedures for establishing data accuracy, reliability, integrity, and security, data stewardship is the implementation of those procedures.
 Individuals assigned with data stewardship responsibilities manage and oversee the procedures and tools used to handle, store, and protect data.